 Cindy Wright of Marriage Missions International wrote this blog.

-• 7 DAYS OF PRAYER FOR YOUR HARD MARRIAGE
+• SCRIPTURE PRAYERS FOR YOUR MARRIAGE

 More from Marriage Missions

 2 responses to “Bombing Battles with Petitioning Prayer”

 I couldn’t agree more with this author about *bombing battles with prayer*.
 My husband and I battled sex addiction in our marriage.
 We prayed together morning and night throughout the whole ordeal and recovery process.
 We now both feel that prayer was the glue that held us together!!
 Thanks for sharing!

 God recently opened a door to conversation with a dear friend, whom I still love.
 Our first meeting together went great; the second not so much.
 I prayed during the entire time together with him this week and could feel the difference it made.
 I stayed calm and I was able to listen to him much better than I sometimes have in the past.

 I really feel there’s a spiritual battle for his thoughts and emotions, particularly regarding me.
 I’ve been looking into reasons why prayers are hindered and one commentary I just read said that broken relationships can hinder prayers.
 I am going to be praying fervently for God to break the strongholds that seem to bind his thinking regarding me.